kunal12422/tweet-saver/README.md

-## A scheduler for fetching tweets and save them into MongoDb.
+## Fetching tweets and save them into MongoDb with scheduler.
 ### Prerequisite:
 ```
 Node